Apache Spark definition

 Go through these Top Spark Interview Questions to grab top Big Data jobs!

-The RDD abstraction in Spark is the solution
+The Spark RDD abstraction is the solution

 It is possible to achieve RDD by either of the two methods of deploying parallelization or by referencing external dataset from an external data storage system which could be from HDFS, HBase or other shared data source.